Padraic-Doran/post_codeup/journal.md

 #####Python
 Learned how to use common features of pyPDF and rewrote from a lesson some functions that merge, split, and rotate pages of a pdf.

+## 2/26/2020

+####Python

+Did a quick review of iterations through dictionaries.
+Learned about the chainmap function and dictionary comprehensions.
+Worked through exercises that came with the lesson and found dictionary exercises for further work.

+####TrailHead

+Worked through lesson for admin certification.